‘TUDE TIP + FAMILY + SANITY SAVER

 - Use colour to brighten or soften the mood of the space.

-Two really simple ideas you could try:
+Three really simple ideas you could try:

 My daughter created an “oasis of calm” (her words, not mine) using a mosquito net (easily obtainable online) + 1-2 colourful cushions.
 She swaps soft toys depending on her mood.